wdi-sg/wdi-project-3-the-dream-team/README.md

 ## Working with the UX Team
-We were fortunate enough to work with three students from the UX class that was ongoing simultaneously.
-Gavin, Angela and Rachel offered to partner with us on this project.
-WDI UX for offering to work with us and helping us grasp a better understanding of user interaction on apps.
-They also helped steer our discussion of who our target audience would be whether we should be crafter-centric/craftee-centric/scheduling-centric etc. This aided us in our decision making process how to structure our website.
+We were fortunate enough to work with three students (Gavin, Angela and Rachel) from the WDI UX class that was ongoing simultaneously.
+In addition to helping us grasp a better understanding of usability and the considerations for different design components of our website, they also helped steer our discussion so we could come to a conclusion on our target audience -  would be whether we should be crafter-centric/craftee-centric/scheduling-centric etc. This aided us in our decision making process how to structure our website.

 ## Further Developments
 We hope to be able to implement a marketplace in addition to event scheduling so users crafters can have a platform to market their goods and other users would be able to purchase them directly.
 Other developments include Google Maps API, Facebook Login, as well as a Chat room with ActionCable.